tdeleon/Relax/Sources/Relax/Relax.docc/Relax.md

 # ``Relax``

-Declaratively build and send client requests for REST APIs.
+Declaratively build and send client requests for REST APIs in Swift.

 ## Overview